babasaraki/iandow.github.io/_posts/2017-05-01-Apache_Drill.md

 ## Connecting Drill to MySQL

-Drill is designed to work with any relational datastore that provides a JDBC driver.
-To setup a JDBC connector follow these three steps:
+Drill is primarily designed to work with nonrelational datasets, but it can also work with any relational datastore through a JDBC driver.
+To setup a JDBC connection follow these three steps:

 1. Install Drill, if you do not already have it installed.
 2. Copy your database's JDBC driver into the jars/3rdparty directory.
 (You'll need to do this on every node.)